 - (1) Applicability.
-This Section applies to controversies between the [State] and a contractor and which arise under, or by virtue of, a contract between them.
+This Section applies to controversies between the [Purchasing Agency] and a contractor and which arise under, or by virtue of, a contract between them.
 This includes without limitation controversies based upon breach of contract, mistake, misrepresentation, or other cause for contract modification or rescission. - (2) Authority.
 The Chief Procurement Officer, the head of a Purchasing Agency, or a designee of either officer is authorized, prior to commencement of an action in a court concerning the controversy, to settle and resolve a controversy described in Subsection (1) of this Section.
-This authority shall be exercised in accordance with regulations. - (3) Decision.
+This authority shall be exercised in accordance with regulations [operational procedures]. - (3) Decision.
 If such a controversy is not resolved by mutual agreement, the Chief Procurement Officer, the head of a Purchasing Agency, or the designee of either officer shall promptly issue a decision in writing.
+The decision shall: - (a) state the reasons for the action taken; and - (b) inform the contractor of its right to judicial review as provided in this Article.

-The decision shall: - (a) state the reasons for the action taken; and - (b) inform the contractor of its right to judicial \ or administrative \ review as provided in this Article. - (4) Notice of Decision.
+- (4) Notice of Decision.
 A copy of the decision under Subsection (3) of this Section shall be mailed or otherwise furnished immediately to the contractor. - (5) Finality of Decision.
-The decision under Subsection (3) of this Section shall be final and conclusive, unless fraudulent, or: - (a) the contractor commences an action in court in accordance with Section 9-401(3) (Waiver of Sovereign Immunity in Connection with Contracts, Actions Under Contracts or for Breach of Contract); or - (b) \ the contractor appeals administratively to the Procurement Appeals Board in accordance with Section 9-508 (Contract and Breach of Contract Controversies). \ - (6) Failure to Render Timely Decision.
+The decision under Subsection (3) of this Section shall be final and conclusive, unless fraudulent, or the contractor commences an action in court in accordance with Section 9-107(Access to Courts). - (6) Failure to Render Timely Decision.
 If the Chief Procurement Officer, the head of a Purchasing Agency, or the designee of either officer does not issue the written decision required under Subsection (3) of this Section within [120 days] after written request for a final decision, or within such longer period as may be agreed upon by the parties, then the contractor may proceed as if an adverse decision had been received.